trisfaizal/Marketing-Site/_posts/2015-03-20-6-ways-to-engage-with-jekyll.md

 Jekyll has a young, small community compared to incumbent popular website solutions.
 Until recently the community has not been hugely vocal.
 It has been limited to the GitHub issues board, a list of sites running Jekyll, and a thin spread of blog posts about it&#39;s use.

-I&#39;m excited about the birth of [talk.jekyllrb.com](https://talk.jekyllrb.com/) earlier this month.
+I&#39;m excited about the birth of the offical discussion forum [talk.jekyllrb.com](https://talk.jekyllrb.com/) earlier this month.
 It&#39;s just starting out but it feels like the beginning of a more open, vocal, connected Jekyll.

 So number one way you can help Jekyll - tell others about it.